 We run various services and projects across Bristol and South Gloucestershire which you can find out about here.
 They have been designed with the help of young people to promote and improve your mental health and wellbeing, and all of them are delivered by a team of super-friendly staff and volunteers.

 You can see us at OTR on a one-to-one basis if you like.
-Our team of counsellors come from a wide range of backgrounds and work in a variety of ways.
+Our team of therapists come from a wide range of backgrounds and work in a variety of ways.
 They’ve all been chosen to work at OTR because whatever technique they have trained in, they will listen to what you say and won’t judge you.

 We call our counselling service (talking therapies) Space to Talk – this can be a great way to explore and understand your thoughts, feelings and behaviours, approach the challenges you might be facing, and discover your strengths.
 You can talk about whatever you like; your counsellor is there to help you find your own way forward.
 And if you feel like it’s not working, you can try someone or something else that we offer!

 BTW – We also run group work from time to time, which can be a brilliant way to meet people going through the same issue and find support.
 We run groups on things like anger, mindfulness, anxiety and managing low mood.
 Keep an eye on our Latest News page for details of where and when they are happening.

 We have our base in central Bristol, but our counsellors and therapists are based all over the city and across South Gloucestershire too; check out the map to find your nearest one.
 You can access them by contacting us directly, with the help of someone else, or via your GP and the South Gloucestershire Talking Therapies (IAPT).